-Topics covered include, but are not limited to History & Philosophy of Hospice, History of Hospice of San Joaquin, Understanding Terminal Illness, Death & Dying issues, Grief & Loss, Communication and Listening skills, Pain Management and Family Dynamics.
+Orientation: Topics covered include, but are not limited to: History and Philosophy of Hospice of San Joaquin, Understanding Terminal Illness, Death & Dying issues, Grief and Loss, Communication and Boundaries, and Family Dynamics.

 Request a Volunteer Application